-B4 Relevant policies, procedures, and/or guidelines (or any changes thereto from the previous reporting year) to implement the Voluntary Principles.
+Relevant policies, procedures, and/or guidelines (or any changes thereto from the previous reporting year) to implement the Voluntary Principles.

-Highest level policies are stated in A1, and several other supporting standards and procedures are described in additional detail in B5 - B8.
+Highest level policies are stated in A1, and these are supported by the PanAust Group Security Standard (1-7-62) which establishes the requirements for implementation and compliance monitoring of the Voluntary Principles on Security and Human Rights across the PanAust Group.
+PanAust also has in place a Group Whistleblower Standard (1-5-57) which establishes and details the process for PanAust employees, contractors, or any other person for raising concerns to PanAust regarding conduct that is contrary to or inconsistent with The PanAust Way (or any other policy, standard or procedure) or any law.
+Several other supporting standards and procedures are described in additional detail in B5 - B8.
 At an implementation level, operations are supported by security strategy documents, security plans, site level procedures, checklists and training packages that outline VPSHR obligations and Use of Force expectations.